riverratz/BiSECT/README.md

 ### How it works...

-We recommend reviewing one of the Jupyter notebooks in the `/jupyter_notebooks` directory of this repo.
+We recommend checking out `BiSECT_main.ipny` in the `bisect/` directory of this repo.
 However, here are a few tips to get you started:

 #### Extracting function and file information using Ghidra headless
-Users may run any of the `*_ghidra.py` scripts in the `feature_extractions` directory of this repo via Ghidra headless like so,
+You can run any of the `*_ghidra.py` scripts in the `feature_extractions` directory of this repo via Ghidra headless like so,

 ```
 /home/user/.local/java_applications/ghidra_9.1.2_PUBLIC/support/analyzeHeadless /home/user/Desktop/ TestProject -import /home/user/Desktop/bath_to_binaries/ -deleteProject -analysisTimeoutPerFile 100 -scriptPath /home/user/Desktop/ -postScript /home/user/Desktop/sample_functions_cpy.py -scriptlog /home/user/Desktop/log.log